 - Ability to afford closing costs: Will the burden of paying closing costs outweigh the benefits of a lower monthly payment?

 Refinancing isn’t an automatic money-saver.
 You need to have strong credit to qualify for the lowest rate and the biggest savings opportunity.
 If you’ve been making timely payments on your ARM, that should be helping elevate your credit score.

-“Someone coming up on the end of an ARM presumably has five or more years of timely mortgage payments on their credit history,” explains Austin Kilgore, director of Digital Lending at Javelin Strategy & Research.
+“Someone coming up on the end of an ARM presumably has five or more years of timely mortgage payments on their credit history,” explains Austin Kilgore, director of Corporate Communications at the Freedom Financial Network.
 “There’s a good chance their credit score is better now and they may qualify for something better.”